Cash Flow Is King

 Many Industrial REITs within our coverage spectrum are not trading with an identifiable margin of safety.
 As you can see (above), we have a spec buy on WPT Industrial (WPT) that's trading -26% below our FV with a dividend yield of 7.1 % and a Buy on Monmouth (MNR) that's trading at -7.4% below our FV with a dividend yield of 5.43%.

-We had a Strong Buy rating on STAG Industrial (STAG) a few weeks ago (when we interviewed the CEO) but since that time shares have increased by 10% so we have since moved back to a Buy.
+We had a Strong Buy rating on STAG Industrial (STAG) a few weeks ago (when we interviewed the CEO) but since that time shares have increased by10% so we have since moved back to a Buy.
 STAG’s lower leverage, stable NOI, and strong deal sourcing team have given us confidence during these times.

 Multifamily Sector: -2.3% to our FV Target (Very Little Opportunity, Except ACC)